 - Explore the Country Music Hall of Fame, the largest museum of popular music in the world.

-- Embark on a one-of-a-kind tour of Memphis where local musicians share the store of the city’s musical heritage and history.
+- Embark on a one-of-a-kind tour of Memphis where local musicians share the story of the city’s musical heritage and history.

 - Tour the historic RCA Studio B for an up-close look at Nashville’s oldest remaining recording studio.

-- Indulge in a culinary and wine tasting experience at Belle Meade Plantation.
+- Indulge in a king cake tasting at Mardi Gras World.

 New Orleans Jazz Afternoon – $129